 I have 80+ Must-Make Cookie Recipes that are perfect for Christmas!
 You will love browsing the dozens of flavor options!

 These easy gingerbread cookies are crunchy on the exterior but have a wonderful soft and chewy center.
 Both high on my list for the perfect cookie.
 In fact, I’d venture to say it IS my favorite cookie.
-It’s the classic ginger flavor that screams “christmas,” along with sugar cookies.
+It’s the classic ginger flavor that screams “Christmas,” along with sugar cookies.
 The molasses and cinnamon flavors have my heart and are easily a favorite among family and friends.

 Bonus?
 I love the smell that fills our home while these are in the oven.
 It smells like Christmas.
 The combination of all of those great spices is one that you just ca not replicate any other way.